PdxCodeGuild/Programming102/labs/lab2.md

 ## 2.1

-Create a function called `sum_numbers` which will take in a single parameter, `numbers`, which will be passed a list of numbers as an argument when the function is called.
+Create a function called `sum`.
+The function will take in a single parameter, `numbers`, which will be passed a list of numbers as an argument when the function is called.

-The function will return the sum of all the numbers in the list.
+The function will add up all the numbers in the list and return the sum the numbers.

 Note: Please do ***not*** use the built-in function `sum()`.
 The goal is to write that function from scratch.